nasa-jpl/ION-DTN/gh-pages/docs/ION-Quick-Start-Guide.md

 4. Install MBEDTLS shared library: `sudo make install`
     - The default library installation locations are `/usr/local/lib` and `/usr/local/include`.
 After the installation, verify the location of the library and header files.
 If the MBEDTLS shared libraries are not copied into the above locations, then make a note of the full path to the actual library and header files, which will need to be provided to ION during compilation.

 Now we are ready to install ION.
-For the `./configure` command you need to enable MBEDTLS cipher suite interface using the `--enable-cypto-mbedtls` option.
+For the `./configure` command you need to enable MBEDTLS cipher suite interface using the `--enable-crypto-mbedtls` option.
 In additional, you may also optionally add the `--enable-bpsec-debugging` flag in you plan to run the BPSec related regression tests.

 If the MBEDTLS library is not installed under the `/usr/local` prefix, then you will need to provide the path to the MBEDTLS library explicitly to ION by adding `MBED_LIB_PATH=<path-to-mbedtls-sharedlibrary> MBED_INC_PATH=<path-to-mbedtls-header-files>` to the `./configure` command.